Neyzv/AsyncPool/README.md

-# AsyncPool 🌊
+# StreamingPool 🌊

-AsyncPool is a Python library that allow user to implement custom pipelines to treat datas asynchronously. \
+StreamingPool is a Python library that allow user to implement custom pipelines to treat datas asynchronously. \
 You can add and treat datas at the same time based on Python's `concurrent.futures.ThreadPoolExecutor` class.

 ## Available pools 🐋